1. Adding images to Peakto

 - if the source is online / offline

-- If the source requires synchronisation
+- if the source requires synchronisation

-- If the source is open
+- if the source is open

 When a source of images (folders or catalogs) is ingested in Peakto the following happens behind the scenes: